Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Systematize and summarize reasonable types of information;

-Find and use causal relationships;
+Find and use cause-and-effect relationships;

-Build, put forward and formulate the simplest hypotheses;
+Build, put forward and formulate simple hypotheses;

 Work in accordance with the assigned task;

-Make a simple and complex outline of the text;
+Create a simple and complex outline of the text;

 Participate in joint activities;